emarcey/cicerone/modules/keeping_and_serving_beer/03__glassware.md

 		* stein - handled mug
 			* common in 1800s, ceramic, often lidded
 			* Bavaria once regulated stein size, establishing the volume as the mass at 1 L in 1809
-		* Becher or other footed glass when without handle (pilsner glass)
+		* Belcher or other footed glass when without handle (pilsner glass)

 # Cleaning Glassware
 * beer makes dirty glasses very noticeable